imfing/hextra/exampleSite/content/docs/_index.md

 **Hextra** is a modern, responsive and powerful [Hugo](https://gohugo.io/) theme built with [Tailwind CSS](https://tailwindcss.com/).
 It is inspired by Next.js theme [Nextra](https://github.com/shuding/nextra).

-It is designed for building websites for documentation, blogs, books and landing pages.
+It is designed for building beautiful websites for documentation, blogs, books and landing pages.
-It is easy to use out of the box, and batteries are included to make your site fast and beautiful.
+It is easy to use out of the box, and batteries are included to make your site versatile and powerful.

 ## Features